 Bartenders, Caterers, & Waitstaff

 Check your contracts with your caterer, bartenders, and any other food-services related vendors.
 More than likely, a standard gratuity of 15 – 20% is already built into your final invoice.
 If you felt they went above and beyond, a small gift or tip is appreciated.
-Most waitstaff are tipped from the gratuity fee already included in your contract, but if you feel the need to give more, we are sure they wouldn’t say no!
+Most waitstaff are tipped from the gratuity fee already included in your contract, but if you feel the need to give more, we are sure they would appreciate the gesture and acknowledgement!

 Whether you’re hiring an officiant or working with a priest/pastor/minister from a church, you are likely already paying a small fee, but tipping isn’t normally in their contract.
 Most officiants don’t expect a tip but if you felt they went above and beyond to make your ceremony extra special, a gift card or cash is a nice token of thanks.
 This could range from $50 – $100, depending on the situation.